Which is the best probiotic for digestive issues?

 - and others

-Researchers believe that although probiotics may have some benefit, there is question to whether or not they survive long term and alter the gut in any significant way.
+Researchers believe that although probiotics may have some benefit, there is a question as to whether or not they survive long-term and alter the gut in any significant way.
 However, these studies have been short in duration and more research is needed.

 Much research has been done on probiotics on preventing side effects from antibiotics.
 And there has been no shortage of anecdotal evidence (even I have noticed benefits) from taking probiotics.

 Probiotic strains that help improve digestive health